jenniferngx/TLG_Financial_Analysis/README.md

 🚀 Project Overview

 This project provides a comprehensive financial analysis of Thien Long Group (TLG) company's data.
-Using Python, key metrics were extracted, analyzed, and visualized to identify trends, provide actionable insights, and drive data-driven business decisions.
+Using Python, key metrics were extracted, analyzed, and visualized to identify trends.

 🔍 Key Objectives
 1. Perform an exploratory data analysis (EDA) of TLG's financial data.